Suha4321/Perspective/README.md

 4)	Flag outlier values
 5)	Create the final dataset for the PostgreSQL

+In batch updates, to impute the median value for the credit score, there is a need to reference the credit score distibutiion from the previous run of the data.
+This is done by simply storing the credit score distribution until the previous run in S3 in a JSON format.
+For each batch run, this is updated and used for median imputation.

 #### PostgreSQL
 The data from pyspark is transferred to PostgreSQL on AWS instance using the JDBC driver.
 The data stored is about 24 GB in size and has about 39 million rows per table.
-An additional output schema is included to aggregate results by state for presenting in Tableau
+An additional output schema is included to aggregate results by state for presenting in Tableau.

+In order to facilitate visualisation tables, the user is able to key in a column name in the the browser.
+This input is then used to generate tables in postgres for the new visualisation.
+This is a way of implementing fexible schema in postgres.

 #### Tableau
 The desktop Tableau version is connected to the AWS Postgres instance.